 - Supports greater part complexity: The photo chemical etching process can yield metal components with complex multi-dimensional characteristics; it can even create score lines so parts can be folded.

 - Lowers production costs: Tooling adaptations are easy to make, and a design change may cost only a couple hundred dollars, reducing the cost overhead for metal part prototyping and full production.

-With metal etching, part quality is improved.
-This makes your products more valuable and cuts out steps such as deburring, which is often costly and time-consuming.
+With metal etching, part quality is improved as well, due to the absence of mechanical and thermal stresses that can cause distortions in the material.
+This makes your products more valuable and cuts out post-production steps such as deburring, which is often costly and time-consuming.
 Chemical etching also supports more affordable mass production (as many as millions of pieces can be produced economically).
 Given the speed and accuracy of the process, customers can complete prototypes and get products to market faster, increasing profits.

 Metals and Common Parts